-- general stacks TJ—Z, the general oversize section, and dissertations/theses;
+- books with call numbers TJ—Z, the general oversize section, and dissertations/theses;

-- reference suite, where all reference librarians have offices;
+- reference suite, where reference librarians have offices;

 - User Experience (UX) lab, where the UX librarians conduct usability tests and solicit feedback about the library’s website, building, services, etc.;